Perez, Couch, Peters post strong leads as first elections results are posted

-Supervisor incumbents David Couch and Leticia Perez received strong early indications of support as the first elections results trickled in Tuesday evening.
+Supervisor incumbents David Couch and Leticia Perez received strong early indications of support as the first elections results trickled in.

 Phillip Peters, who is retiring Supervisor Mick Gleason's chosen successor, also posted a large lead over his opponents.

-Peters earned 10,185 votes in the First District race compared to 4,797 for David Fluhart and 3,782 for Daures Stephens, with around 42 percent of precincts reporting.
-That gave Peters 54.3 percent of the vote, compared to Fluhart's 25.6 and Stephens' 20.2.
+As of Wednesday, Peters earned 14,735 votes in the First District race compared to 6,942 for David Fluhart and 6,337 for Daures Stephens, with all precincts reporting.
+That gave Peters 52.60 percent of the vote, compared to Fluhart's 224.78 and Stephens' 22.62.

-Couch earned 3,739 votes in the Fourth District, compared to Emilio Huerta's 2,385 with 66 percent of precincts reporting.
-Couch's vote total equaled 61 percent compared to Huerta's 39 percent.
+Couch earned 5,206 votes in the Fourth District, compared to Emilio Huerta's 3,942 with all precincts reporting.
+Couch's vote total equaled 56.91 percent compared to Huerta's 43.09 percent.

-If any of the supervisor candidates earn more than 50 percent of the vote, they will win the race outright.
+If any of the supervisor candidates earned more than 50 percent of the vote, they won the race outright.

 First District